It is impossible to truly thank the person who most shaped your life but Father’s Day is certainly an occasion to express appreciation for dad.

 Sports memorabilia has a special place in the hearts of many men.
 Steiner Sports is the undisputed leader in autographed collectibles from nearly sport imaginable, while a smaller rival, Brigandi Coins & Collectibles, has a strong collection of New York Mets memorabilia.

 Levi Strauss is to jeans what Kleenex is to tissues, a brand so dominant that it is almost synonymous with the product that they make.
 Levi’s, as they are better known, may make the most comfortable and durable jeans but the company has faced significant competition over the years.
 Taking on rivals along with a still tough economy has encouraged the San Francisco-based corporation to create budget lines as Signature and Denizen which offer Levi’s quality but at Wrangler and Lee prices and their lighter weight makes them a good summer purchase.
+On the other end of the price spectrum, Alberto pants makes premium jeans that go well with Armani or Carl Gross sport jackets

 Staying fit is important for everyone but it’s particularly vital as one ages.
 Bicycle riding through Flushing Meadow Park is great exercise especially in warm weather as Schwinn, Cannondale, Xtracycyle, and Mongoose all make high quality bikes for all levels of cyclists.
+A fairly new bicycle manufacturer, Priority, takes pride in being maintenance-free because of a gearless belt drive instead of the traditional chain.

 Your father may not be in training for the New York City Marathon but a good brisk walk can do wonders for both one’s physical and mental health.
 Brooks Running, Asics, Avia, Reebok, and Nike all make footwear that are lighter than the traditional sneaker making it easier to go longer distances.
 Spira Footwear’s Stinger II has metal springs in its heels which reduce the pressure on your foot when it strikes the ground.